apnadkarni/blt/man/graph.rst

 *pathName* **element tag names** ?\ *pattern* ...\ ?

-  Returns the names of elements in *pathName*.
-By default all element names are returned.
-But if one or more *pattern* arguments are present, then any name matching one of the patterns will be returned. *Pattern* is a glob-style pattern.
+  Returns the names of element tags in *pathName*.
+By default all element tags are returned.
+But if one or more *pattern* arguments are present, then any tag matching one of the patterns will be returned. *Pattern* is a glob-style pattern.

 *pathName* **element tag search** ?\ *tag* ...\ ?

-  Returns the names of elements that have one or more *tag*. *Tag* is an arbitrary string.
+  Returns the names of elements that have one or more the named tags. *Tag* is an arbitrary string.

 *pathName* **element tag set** *elemName* ?\ *tag* ...\?